-Early dud from the director of 'Le beau Serge' can't decide between being a French 'Long Hot Summer' or a Hitchcock thriller.
-Short on both atmosphere and tension, all it serves up is a useless menagerie of papier maché characters.
-Belmondo is super unbelievable as the Hungarian windbag who bosses a rich French family around.
+Early dud from Chabrol can't decide if it wants to be a French 'Long Hot Summer' or a Hitchcock thriller.
+Which leaves it short on both atmosphere and tension, and the papier maché characters can't do anything to keep it interesting.
+Belmondo super unreal as the Hungarian windbag who bosses an 'haute' family around.

 35mm, chromatically degraded print.
 While rewatching this film i noticed something that had not yet occurred to me: in fact and formally, especially in his 60s and 70s films, Chabrol is a generational link between Hitchcock and De Palma, filmmakers of spirals of looks and its multiple Implications.
 See the scene of the murder revelation and how the camera descends on the various characters, varying the perspectives.